IvanBodnarash/buidl-n-borrow-dapp/README.md

 This is the documentation && source code of **Build & Borrow**, built on Radix DLT.

-It is composed by 3 pillars: Liquid Staking & Restaking + Lending & Borrowing Money Market + Grants for "buidlers".
+The vision is Liquid Staking & Restaking + Lending & Borrowing Money Market + Grants for "buidlers".

+### Project tagline

+Build & Borrow is the lending platform to be integrated in other Radix projects.
+The mission is to offer a new Lending & Borrowing Money Market that at the same time adds value to the Radix DLT ecosystem through Liquid Staking & Restaking and supports the communitty with Grants for "buidlers".

+It is composed by 4 pillars:
+ 1. Vault
+ 2. Lending
+ 3. Staking
+ 4. "Buidlers" grants

+And interacts with 3 types of users:
+a.
+Borrower
+b.
+Lender
+c.
+Project developer

 ### Submission form: